RJPearson94/terraform-provider-twilio/docs/data-sources/account_balance.md

 - `account_sid` - The SID of the account (Same as the ID)
 - `balance` - The balance of the account
 - `currency` - The currency of the account

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `read` - (Defaults to 5 minutes) Used when retrieving the account balance